Java OOPs Concepts

 In Java, we use abstract class and interface to achieve abstraction.

 Binding (or wrapping) code and data together into a single unit are known as encapsulation.
-For example capsule, it is wrapped with different medicines.
+For example, a capsule, it is wrapped with different medicines.

 A java class is the example of encapsulation.
 Java bean is the fully encapsulated class because all the data members are private here.